Is the Interest on Your Business Loan Tax Deductible?

 Office Supplies

-You can typically deduct every pen, printer cartridge, and office supply you buy for your business.
+You can typically deduct every pen, printer cartridge, and other office supply you buy for your business.
 For an item to be deductible, it generally needs to be considered essential to running a functional office.

 Travel Expenses